Brand: | CASIO |

 With this calculator, CASIO tries to get back to the basics and the

-charms of my all-time favourite CASIO, the CASIO fx-602p.
+charms of my all-time favourite CASIO, the CASIO FX-602P.

 This calculator is quite powerful.
 It has a two-line display, an alphanumeric part where expressions are entered, and a numeric part of 10+2 digits for the results.
 Expressions can be edited and "replayed".
 The calculator has statistical functions and can perform calculations in different base systems.
-Integrals can be calculated numerically, typing ∫(sin x, 0, π) for instance gives the result 2.
+Integrals can be calculated numerically using the ∫dx function.
+First specify a function using "X" as a variable, then the start and end of the required interval.
+Use this, for instance, on the function "sin (X)" in the range from 0 to π to obtain the correct result of 2.
 This calculator (as do many other CASIO scientific calculators) uses one and the same key for both the constant π as well as exponents.
 This works as follows.
-When you first enter digits, the "EXP"-key will enable you to enter the numbers exponent, otherwise it will enter the constant π.
+When you first enter digits, the EXP key will enable you to enter the exponent, otherwise it will enter the constant π.
 This calculator has a two-line display, one that shows the formula entered, and the other which shows the results.
-To perform operations on a previous result, the "Ans"-key has to be used.
+To perform operations on a previous result, the Ans key has to be used.
 This method is rather cumbersome in some cases.
-Especially when you're used to "normal" scientific calculators where, to calculate the root of a result one simply taps the appropriate key.
-On this calculator, one has to type "√" "Ans" "Exe".
-CASIO has perfected the two-line calculation method later on with the CASIO fx-82TL.
-What I don't like are the dark display and its three shift modes.
+Especially when you’re used to "normal" scientific calculators where, to calculate the root of a result one simply taps the appropriate key.
+On this calculator, one has to type √ Ans EXE.
+CASIO has perfected the two-line calculation method later on with the CASIO fx-82TL and later models.
+What I don’t like are the dark display and its three shift modes.
 A very nice feature is a storage compartment for a spare battery.
-Inside the case there's room to put a spare battery.
+Inside the case there’s room to put a spare battery.
 Are there any other calculators with this feature?
 Overall, nice, useful and conveniently small. |

-©2023 Ernst Mulder
+©2024 Ernst Mulder